mal-lang/mal-simulator/README.md

 ```

-## Agents

-Attacker and defender agents are important for running simulations in the MAL Simulator.

-### Attacker agent
-`type` - 'attacker'

-`entry_points` - Where the agent starts off

-`goals` - Optional setting telling where the agent wants to end up.
-If the goal is fulfilled the simulator will terminate the attacker agent.

-`config` - A dictionary given to the Agent class on initialization if running simulations with `malsim.mal_simulator.run_simulation` or CLI.

-`agent_class` - Name of the class for the agent used when running simulations with `run_simulation` or CLI, can be left empty or set to PassiveAgent if the agent should not act.

-### Defender agent
+### Extending Scenarios

-`type` - 'defender'

-`config` - A dictionary given to the Agent class on initialization if running simulations with `malsim.mal_simulator.run_simulation` or CLI.

-`agent_class` - Name of the class for the agent used when running simulations with `run_simulation` or CLI, can be left empty or set to PassiveAgent if the agent should not act.

-## Extend

-Instead of copy pasting an entire scenario it is possible to extend the scenario and only override
+Instead of copy pasting an entire scenario file it is possible to extend the scenario and only override
 specific values.
 Use the `extends` key pointing to another scenario.
 All keys present in the extending
 scenario will override the settings in the original (extended) scenario when you load the extending scenario.